EdwinKuttappi/CSABlog/_posts/2024-02-16-Night-At-The-Museum-2.md

 ## Blog on event
 1) **Something you saw in CompSci that impressed** I really liked Adviks project, it was something very unique and advanced for a group of people coming from AP Computer Science Principles.
 It made me a little sad that these people had a way better project, because I am the one who is supposed to have something a little more professional because I am in CSA, but it is good that they are doing well in their class.
 I think this project was my favorite because it was original in terms of Del Norte Computer Science Classes.

-2) **something you saw outside of CompSci that you liked?** I really liked the music par that was performed by the band.
+2) **Something you saw outside of CompSci that you liked?** I really liked the music par that was performed by the band.
 This happened very early in Night at the Museum, around 6 o' clock and it was pretty good that they were able to work towards this and perform a very good piece in front of all the attendees.
 I've always liked music, what if I combined computer science and music and made a project like an online piano using the assets that the CSSE people used for their sound effects.
 That would be a good feature to implement and learn a lot from.